-New Non-Invasive Genetic Test Predicts Treatment’s Response in Women
+New Non-Invasive Genetic Hair Loss Test Predicts Treatment’s Response in Women

 Although finasteride remains the primary FDA-approved treatment for male pattern hair loss, doctors have been reluctant to prescribe it ‘off-label’ for women with hereditary hair loss (androgenetic alopecia or AGA) due to the risk of potential birth defects in sons of women of childbearing age and conflicting studies regarding its effectiveness.
 However, anecdotal reports in the medical literature of the successful treatment of women with finasteride have spurred scientists to develop a new test to help doctors more accurately select female patients who might respond to the treatment.

 “We know that finasteride is 90-percent effective for male pattern hair loss, but we’ve seen only a about 50/50 success with our female patients,” said Alan J. Bauman, M.D., a ABHRS-certified hair restoration surgeon whose practice is divided equally between male and female patients.
 “Prior to this test, we’ve taken the wait-and-see approach with female patients.
 For those women who did not respond well to the treatment, it was a waste of time and money.
 This new test will be a tremendous asset in our fight against female hair loss, as we now have a scientific way of predicting how a woman may respond to finasteride before prescribing it.”